moq-wg/moq-transport/draft-lcurley-warp.md

 ## Media
 An encoder produces one or more codec bitstreams for each track.
-The bitstreams are fed to the decoder on the other end, after being transported over the network, in the same order its produced.
+The decoder processes the codec bitstreams in the same order they were produced, with some possible exceptions based on the encoding.
-The problem, as explained in motivation ({{latency}}), is that networks cannot sustain a continuous rate and thus queuing occurs.
 See the appendix for an overview of media encoding ({{appendix.encoding}}).

-Warp works by fragmenting the bitstream into segments that can be transmitted independently.
+Warp works by fragmenting the bitstream into segments that can be transmitted somewhat independently.
 Depending on how the segments are fragmented, the decoder has the ability to safely drop media during congestion.
 See the appendix for fragmentation examples ({{appendix.examples}})